Towards Data Auctions with Externalities: Revenue Maximization

-In particular, if we define for $i \in N$ the virtual valuation functions $ \Phi_i(v_i) \eqdef v_i - (1-F_{v_i}(v_i))/f_{v_i}(v_i) $ and assume that the function $\widetilde\Phi_i: v_i\mapsto\Phi_i(v_i) -\sum_{j\in N\sm i}\E[\eta_{j\gets i}\,|\, v_i]$ is non-decreasing, then the mechanism given by where $\tau_i \eqdef \widetilde\Phi_i^{-1}(0)$, is is revenue optimal among all BNIC and interim IR mechanisms. \end{theorem} The proof of Theorem \ref{prop:rev} can be found in Appendix \ref{appendix:rm2_proof}.
-In contrast to Theorem~\ref{prop:rm2_BNIC}, Theorem~\ref{prop:rev} does not assume independent coordinates for bidder $i$'s type.
-However, it again crucially exploits that data is a freely replicable good.
-Similar to the single parameter setting \cite{M81}, we obtain that under a certain regularity assumption, the optimal allocation rule takes a simple form: set a threshold value for each bidder above which all information is allocated and below which no information is allocated.
-In other words, the optimization problem of Theorem~\ref{prop:rev} over single-variable functions further reduces to finding $n$ parameters: the optimal threshold value of each bidder.

-\begin{remark} Again, observe that $\widetilde\Phi_i$ is similar in form to the threshold functions derived for the two social-welfare maximization cases \eqref{eq:sw1_x} and \eqref{eq:sw2_expostalloc}.
-In contrast to Theorem~\ref{prop:rm2_BNIC}, the virtual function is only applied on the valuation $v_i$. \end{remark}
+The proof of \cref{prop:rev} can be found in \cref{appendix:rm2_proof}.
+Similar to the single parameter setting \citep{M81}, we obtain that under the stated regularity assumption, the optimal allocation rule takes a simple form: set a threshold value for each bidder above which all data is allocated and below which no data is allocated.
+In other words, the optimization problem reduces to finding $n$ parameters: the optimal threshold value of each bidder.
+Again, observe that $\widetilde\phi_i$ is similar in form to the threshold functions derived for the two social-welfare maximization cases \labelcref{eq:sw1_x,eq:sw2_expostalloc}.
+In contrast to \cref{prop:NEWrm2_BNIC}, the virtual function is only applied to the value parameter $v_i$.

+An interpretation of the payment rule is that each bidder $i$ pays their threshold value $\tau_i$ whenever they receive the good.
+Additionally, they pay an amount equal to the expected sum of externalities averted, which occurs when any bidder $j\in N \sm i$ is not allocated the good.

+\begin{remark} Note that in the present case of known outgoing externalities, the optimal allocation rule only depends on the conditional expectations of the externality parameters.
+Intuitively, since each buyer $i \in [N]$ reports parameters $\set{\eta_{j \gets i}}_{j\neq i}$ which do not enter into their own utility but do affect the allocations to others, the BNIC condition (see Proposition \ref{prop:BNIC_char}) can only be enforced if these reports are ignored.
+This condition was also relevant for the impossibility result for ex-post efficiency in Proposition \ref{prop:sw2opt-impossibility}.

+In contrast, in the case of known \emph{incoming} externalities studied in Section \ref{sec:rm1}, all parameters reported by a buyer enter their own utility and the seller is thus faced with a full-blown multidimensional screening problem, which is significantly more difficult. \end{remark}